Skip to content

 Capabilities

-Capabilities attach behavior to shape kits while keeping instances as plain immutable data.
+Capabilities attach custom methods to a schema kit while keeping instances as plain immutable data (scalars or frozen shape rows).

 data is not responsible for its own evolution

-Domain entities often need operations: rename, verify, cancel, approve, archive.
+Domain values often need operations: rename, verify, cancel, add credit, merge totals.

 const updated = User.rename(existingUser, "New Name");